cambridge-cares/TheWorldAvatar/UK_Digital_Twin/README.md

 Step 4 (OPTIONAL): How to visulise the SMR adoption on the UK regional power output map as the carbon tax increasing?

-In this step, we are going to create figure 5 reported in preprint 312 which is produced by combining multiple subfigures.
-The following instructions detail how to create subfigures corresponding to different conditions.
+In this step, we are going to create one of the 16 subfigures of figure 5 reported in preprint 312 based on 29-bus model.
+The following instructions detail how to create a subfigure corresponding to different conditions.

-- 4.1 Check the required materials and folder path structure: to conduct Step 4, please make sure that the step 3 is done as this step is required for post processing the results.
+- 4.1 Check the required materials and folder path structure: to conduct Step 4, please make sure that the step 3 is done as this step is required for this post processing step.

 Please check if the required files exist by going to `\UK_Digital_Twin\resources\HTML_Files\SMR_FossilPlant_output\` and make sure the following files are within this folder.

-   `FOSSILPOWERPLANT_EMPTY.geojson`
    `SMR_EMPTY.geojson`
    `index.html`

-- 4.2 Copy files into the designated path and folder.
+- 4.1.1 Copy files into the designated path and folder.

 Taking the 29-bus model and the £60/MWh LCOE as an example, go to `\UK_Digital_Twin\outputs\MAPBOX_files\SMR_FossilPlant_output\29bus_LCOE_60£\weather_WBSB\`.